From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 - CQRS optimizes read and write operations to improve scalability.

-- Event-Driven Architecture improves the decoupling and integration of microservices.
+- Event-Driven Architecture enhances decoupling and microservices integration.

-By following best practices—such as keeping the domain layer independent, using dependency injection, and taking advantage of domain events—developers can build systems resilient, scalable and easy to maintain.
+By following best practices—such as keeping the domain layer independent, using dependency injection, and leveraging domain events—developers can build resilient, scalable, and maintainable systems.

-These are the next topics we'll be discussing in this Good to Great series on DDD.
-I hope that we will navigate this important architecture together:
+These are the next topics we will discuss in this From Good to Excellent in DDD series.
+I hope we navigate together through this important architecture: